Read Bertrand Russell with voice, context, and method in the same frame.

 This metaphysical theory posits that the world is built up of fundamental, indivisible facts, or “logical atoms.”
 These facts consist of combinations of particulars (particular objects and events) and universals (properties and relations).
 While no longer widely held, it greatly influenced discussions about metaphysics and the nature of reality.

-1. Bertrand Russell’s Greatest Contributions to Philosophy: Here’s an annotated list of 7 of Bertrand Russell’s greatest contributions to philosophy.
+1. Bertrand Russell’s Greatest Contributions to Philosophy: An annotated list of 7 of Bertrand Russell’s greatest contributions to philosophy.

 Prompt 3: Provide the most likely causes behind Russell becoming a notable philosopher.